mtcbpdcdubai/Webtember_MTC/README.md

+# Donald Trump Portfolio

-A modern, responsive portfolio website built with React and Tailwind CSS, showcasing my projects, skills, and experience as a Full-Stack Developer and Computer Science student.
+A modern, responsive portfolio website showcasing the tremendous achievements, beautiful projects, and winning skills of Donald Trump - Business Mogul and Former President of the United States.

 ## Features